awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 ## USB Devices<a name="client-application-windows-how-to-share-usb-devices-user"></a>

 With certain exceptions, USB redirection is required for the AppStream 2\.0 client to support USB devices\.
 When USB redirection is required for a device, you must share the device with AppStream 2\.0 every time you start a new streaming session\.

+### How to Use a Smart Card During a Streaming Session<a name="client-application-windows-how-to-use-smart-card-during-streaming-session-user"></a>

+Depending on the authentication settings that your administrator has enabled, you might need to use a smart card for authentication during an AppStream 2\.0 streaming session\.
+For example, if you open a browser during your streaming session and navigate to an internal organizational site that requires smart card authentication, you must enter your smart card credentials\.

+By default, smart card redirection is enabled for AppStream 2\.0 streaming sessions, which means that you can use the smart card reader that is attached to your local computer without sharing it with AppStream 2\.0\.
+During your streaming session, your smart card reader and smart card are available for you to use with local applications, as well as with streaming applications\.

+If your administrator has disabled smart card redirection, you must share your smart card reader with AppStream 2\.0\.
+For more information, see the next section\.

+### How to Share a USB Device with AppStream 2\.0<a name="client-application-windows-how-to-share-usb-device-user"></a>

 If you are using a drawing tablet, USB redirection might not be required to use it with AppStream 2\.0\.
 However, if you are streaming an application such as the Gnu Image Manipulation Program \(GIMP\), which requires USB redirection to support pressure sensitivity, you must share your drawing tablet with AppStream 2\.0\.
 For information about drawing tablets, see [Drawing Tablets](#client-application-windows-drawing-tablets-user)\.